 Influenza and Adaptive Immunity

 We perform research related to modulation of adaptive immune responses.
-Influenza is the key disease model used, and the research includes investigations into both the immunological signatures of vaccine efficacy as well as development of the next generation vaccines against infectious diseases.
-A challenge is that conventional vaccines fail to elicit protective immunity against highly mutagenic pathogens, or pathogens that have developed mechanisms to thwart the immune system.
-A main objective for the group is thus to study immunological mechanisms behind protective immunity, and development improved vaccine formats.
+Influenza is the key disease model used, but we are also working with variable pathogens such as SARS-CoV-2.
+Our research includes investigations into both the immunological signatures of vaccine efficacy as well as development of the next generation vaccines against infectious diseases.

 Current vaccines are still mostly based on the principle established by Edward Jenner in the late 18th century: A less pathogenic version of a virus is injected to protect against the threatening version.
 During the past year, we have witnessed a near paradigm shift for vaccine development against SARS-CoV-2, in that the new vaccines are mostly based on only selected parts of the virus.
 This has enabled rapid development of efficient vaccines, and generated knowledge that will be highly valuable also for quenching of future pandemic threats.

 Vaccine efficacy is dependent on the vaccine’s ability to induce the type of immune responses that are most relevant for protection against a particular virus.
 However, formation of immune responses will be affected by age, sex, health status, genetic background, as well as previous exposures to other viruses and bacteria.
 A main objective for the group is therefore to study immunological mechanisms behind protective immunity in selected parts of the population, and use the generated knowledge for development of improved vaccine formats against variable pathogens.